Latvia: Culture

 Traditional Latvian folklore, especially the dance of the folk songs, dates back well over a thousand years.
 More than 1.2 million texts and 30,000 melodies of folk songs have been identified.

-Between the 13th and 19th centuries, Baltic Germans, many of whom were originally of non-German ancestry but had been assimilated into German culture, formed the upper class.
-They developed distinct cultural heritage, characterised by both Latvian and German influences.
-It has survived in German Baltic families to this day, in spite of their dispersal to Germany, the United States, Canada and other countries in the early 20th century.
-However, most indigenous Latvians did not participate in this particular cultural life.
-Thus, the mostly peasant local pagan heritage was preserved, partly merging with Christian traditions.
-For example, one of the most popular celebrations is Jāņi, a pagan celebration of the summer solstice—which Latvians celebrate on the feast day of St. John the Baptist.

 In the 19th century, Latvian nationalist movements emerged.
 They promoted Latvian culture and encouraged Latvians to take part in cultural activities.
 The 19th century and beginning of the 20th century is often regarded by Latvians as a classical era of Latvian culture.
 Posters show the influence of other European cultures, for example, works of artists such as the Baltic-German artist Bernhard Borchert and the French Raoul Dufy.
 With the onset of World War II, many Latvian artists and other members of the cultural elite fled the country yet continued to produce their work, largely for a Latvian émigré audience.

 The Latvian Song and Dance Festival is an important event in Latvian culture and social life.
 It has been held since 1873, normally every five years.
 Approximately 30,000 performers altogether participate in the event.
 Folk songs and classical choir songs are sung, with emphasis on a cappella singing, though modern popular songs have recently been incorporated into the repertoire as well.

 After incorporation into the Soviet Union, Latvian artists and writers were forced to follow the socialist realism style of art.
 During the Soviet era, music became increasingly popular, with the most popular being songs from the 1980s.
 At this time, songs often made fun of the characteristics of Soviet life and were concerned about preserving Latvian identity.
 This aroused popular protests against the USSR and also gave rise to an increasing popularity of poetry.
 Since independence, theatre, scenography, choir music, and classical music have become the most notable branches of Latvian culture.

 During July 2014, Riga hosted the eighth World Choir Games as it played host to over 27,000 choristers representing over 450 choirs and over 70 countries.
 The festival is the biggest of its kind in the world and is held every two years in a different host city.